 The payment made for individual termination by agreement is at least equal to legal, or statutory severance pay in some cases.
-It is subject to the forfait social of 20 % on the exempt portion of social security contributions.
+It is subject to an employer's contribution of 30 % payable on the exempt portion of social security contributions.